Merriam-Webster Online Dictionary

 SYNONIMS:

-engage, pledge, promise; begin, commence, initiate, start; take on, take up, undertake
+engage, pledge, promise; begin, commence, initiate, start; take on, take up, undertake7.

 to bring forth from the womb